-The following actions are just causes for automatic termination of employment:
+The following actions are just causes for automatic termination of employment: A. intentional conduct, without justification that:

-- A. intentional conduct, without justification that: - a. seriously injures another person, - b. causes substantial damage to property, or - c. seriously threatens the safety of the workplace; - B. theft of College property of a value greater than \$300.00; - C. illegal sale, use or possession of drugs on the job; - D. conviction of a controlled dangerous substance offense by an employee in a designated sensitive classification; - E. conviction of a felony; - F. accepting for personal use any fee, gift or other valuable thing in connection with or during the course of College employment if given to the employee by any person with the hope or expectation of receiving a favor or better treatment than that accorded to other persons; - G. a violation of the Fair Election Practices Act; or - H. using, threatening, or attempting to use political influence or the influence of any College employee or officer in securing, promotion, transfer, leave of absence, or increased pay.
+- 1. seriously injures another person, - 2. causes substantial damage to property, or - 3. seriously threatens the safety of the workplace; - B. theft of College property - C. illegal sale, use or possession of drugs on the job; - D. conviction of a controlled dangerous substance offense by an employee in a designated sensitive classification; - E. conviction of a felony; - F. accepting for personal use any fee, gift or other valuable thing in connection with or during the course of College employment if given to the employee by any person with the hope or expectation of receiving a favor or better treatment than that accorded to other persons; - G. a violation of the Fair Election Practices Act; or - H. using threatening, or attempting to use political influence or the influence of any College employee or officer in securing, promotion, transfer, leave of absence, or increased pay. - I. Engaging in intentional misconduct, without justification, which physically injures another person, causes damages to property, or threatens the safety of the workplace. - J. Engaging in conduct involving intentional fraud or illegality